-The AER monitors the performance of wholesale electricity and gas markets and publishes data from that monitoring in reports such as the annual State of the Energy Market and Wholesale Markets Quarterly report.
-This page provides the key data series' for these markets; the charts and tables, as well as underlying data that can be downloaded.
+The AER monitors the performance of wholesale electricity and gas markets and publishes data from that monitoring in reports such as State of the Energy Market and the Wholesale Markets Quarterly.
+This page provides the key data series' for these markets in the form of charts and data tables that can be downloaded.

 - Average quarterly Q4 2022 prices fell from record quarterly prices observed in Q2 and Q3 but remained elevated compared to Q4 2021.

 - Q4 2022 prices (VWA) ranged from $70/MWh (Victoria) to $128/MWh (Queensland).

 - Average weekly prices were negative for a week in December in Victoria, for the first time ever.

 - There were a record number of negative prices in the NEM, driven by good solar generating conditions and very low demand.
 Three quarters of the negative prices were in Victoria and South Australia.